samueleaton/baton/README.md

 Baton allows you to create a chain of functions, where the function chain will only progress if the control is yielded to the next function.

-*Note:* In the documentation, the word `next` is used tp yield control to the next function, but you can use whatever you like.
-It is also refered to as "*passing the baton*"

 ```javascript
 baton(function(next){
   console.log("hi.");